Updated

 EcoFlow Enters the UK EV Charger Market

-EcoFlow is a name most EV owners will recognise from portable power stations — the Delta and River series are among the most popular in the UK.
-The company also makes the PowerOcean home battery system.
-Now, with the PowerPulse 2, EcoFlow is making its first serious move into the UK home EV charger market.
+EcoFlow is best known for portable power stations — the Delta and River series are UK fixtures.
+It also makes the PowerOcean home battery.
+The PowerPulse 2 is the company's first move into UK home EV chargers.

-The pitch is straightforward: if you already own (or plan to buy) EcoFlow solar panels and a PowerOcean battery, the PowerPulse 2 manages your entire home energy ecosystem — solar generation, battery storage, household consumption, and EV charging — from a single app.
-No other charger on the UK market offers that level of integration with a home battery system.
+The pitch: if you already own (or plan to buy) EcoFlow solar panels and a PowerOcean battery, the PowerPulse 2 manages the entire home energy ecosystem — solar generation, battery storage, household consumption, EV charging — from a single app.
+No other UK charger integrates that tightly with a home battery system.

-But does it stack up as a standalone charger for buyers who don't own any EcoFlow products?
-Let's find out.
+The harder question is whether it holds up as a standalone charger for buyers without any EcoFlow kit.

 Key Specs